buraglio/forwardingplane.net/content/post/2012-10-18-a-tale-of-two-isps.md

 A few take aways that I've [re-]discovered are:

 A pfsense box makes a fantastic router for a smaller operation.
 It also makes a completely acceptable replacement for a Cisco for far less money.
-Even spending half a million dollars with Cisco does <b><u>not</u>** entitle you to any features that may be available in the SUP2T hardware (and not yet in the software).
+Even spending half a million dollars with Cisco does **not** entitle you to any features that may be available in the SUP2T hardware (and not yet in the software).
 Lame, cisco, lame. **HP procurve makes very nice Layer2 boxes with lifetime warranties.
 Cutting over an ISP live really is not a lot of fun.
-Not having PI address space is <b>very** inconvenient.
+Not having PI address space is *

+*very**
+ inconvenient.
 Traffic shaping, rate limiting or QoS are possibly my least favorite thing to do now.
 End users don't care about IPv6 (boo! hiss!)